 Calculation took 0.53424s

-The program will produce a text output file called flow.dat with the computed velocities at each grid point.
+The program will produce two text output files called velocity.dat and colourmap.dat with the computed velocities at each grid point, and data providing a representation of the velocity magnitude, respectively.
 A simple verification is to use diff to compare your output with one of the verification datasets.
 For example:

-prompt:~/python> diff flow.dat ../verify/flow_1_1000.dat
+prompt:~> diff velocity.dat ../verify/cfd_velocity_1_1000.dat

 diff will only produce any output if it finds any differences between the two files.
 If you see any differences at this point, please ask a tutor.